Student Events Advisory Board

 - The board consists of University professionals from the various areas whose policies and procedures have a direct impact on programming efforts.
-These areas include University scheduling, police, student union scheduling, and Center for Student Engagement/ASUN.
+These areas include University scheduling, police, student union scheduling, facilities, the fitness center, risk management, and the Center for Student Engagement/ASUN.
 In bringing this group of professionals together, student clubs and organizations benefit from the years of experience each member has in event planning.
 Further, they are advised on the ins and outs of policy and procedure from University professionals who care about the success of their programming effort.

 - By attending SEAB meetings, clubs and organizations are also made aware of resources available to them because of their recognized status through ASUN and GSA.
 Hence, we are able to assist clubs and organizations in saving precious fiscal resources while still maintaining the integrity of their programs.
 Further, we are able to connect clubs and organizations with services and programs provided by various University departments that will have a positive impact on their program.
-For example, there is staging available through Lawlor Special Events Center and the union, sound systems available through TLT and Flipside, food services, etc.
+For example, there is staging and sound systems available through TLT, the student union, and the Center for Student Engagement.

 - Further, relationships between the student clubs and organizations and their advisors are strengthened via the advisors acknowledgment of the event (signature required) prior to the student representative's attendance at SEAB.
 This encourages dialogue between the advisors and the students they advise and the programming effort.